leapcode/leap_web/README.md

 Typically, you run ``bundle`` as a normal user and it will ask you for a sudo password when it is time to install the required gems.
 If you don't have sudo, run ``bundle`` as root.

+### Installation for development purposes

+Please see `doc/DEVELOP.md` for further required steps when installing leap_web for development purposes.

 Configuration
 ----------------------------